iSEE-Laboratory/EconomicGrasp/README.md

 ### Dependencies Installation

-The installation process is a little complex, please follow the order to ensure success.
-Some common issues are also shown below.
-We also write a
+The installation process is a little complex, please follow the order to ensure successful installation.
+We also write a [file](common_issues.md) to describe some common issues of the installation.

-[file]: common_issues.md

-to describe some common issues of the installation.

 #### MinkowskiEngine